Independently researched and written by the Snow Team, sponsored by the experts at Sunweb

 Méribel

-Founded by British Colonel Peter Lindsay in 1938, Méribel is a pretty French ski resort wedged into a forested valley known as Les Allues.
-Although it’s part of the massive 3 Vallées, one of the world's largest ski areas there are plenty of reasons to stay put, including Meribel’s 150km of pistes at altitudes of between 1,450m and 1,700m.
+Méribel is a pretty French ski resort wedged into a forested valley known as Les Allues.
+It was founded in 1938 by the Scottish ski enthusiast Major Peter Lindsay, who was looking to create a French alternative to the ski resorts of southern Germany and Austria, both of which were run, at the time, by the Nazis.
+Although it’s part of the massive 3 Vallées, one of the world's largest ski areas, Méribel has plenty to offer in its own right—with 150km of pistes at altitudes of between 1,450m and 1,700m.

 Our full Meribel ski resort guide has even more details about the resort.